Queen Elizabeth 2: Cold layup (2012–2018)

-"Bring QE2 Home" proposals

 Cunard's 175th anniversary celebrations on 25 May 2015 led to renewed interest in Queen Elizabeth 2.
 John Chillingworth secured the backing of London mayor Boris Johnson for a plan to anchor the ship opposite The O2 Arena at Greenwich.
 A move to London however would require the ship to pass through the Thames Barrier.
 In late 2015 there was disagreement between ship preservation advocates and harbour authorities on whether a dead ship of her size could safely manoeuvre through the barrier.
 John Houston suggested returning the ship to Greenock as a maritime attraction, hotel and events space.

-Inverclyde Council leader Stephen McCabe has called on the UK and Scottish governments to campaign to buy the ship, saying that "Bringing the QE2 home is a Herculean task, one that requires national support in Scotland and perhaps across the UK, if it has any chance of happening."
+Inverclyde Council leader Stephen McCabe called on the UK and Scottish governments to campaign to buy the ship, saying that "Bringing the QE2 home is a Herculean task, one that requires national support in Scotland and perhaps across the UK, if it has any chance of happening."
 In January 2016 Aubrey Fawcett, the chair of the working group to regenerate the Clyde, admitted defeat in this effort as QE2's owners refused to respond to any requests regarding her condition or sale.
 "Consequently, we must conclude that it is highly unlikely that Scotland features in the future plans for the vessel."